Reduce your debts

 The first action to take if you’re struggling to pay your debt is contact the lender and see if you can re-negotiate the debt payments.

 If there is no give from the lender you will probably need some support and a free financial mentor can help at this stage.
 When you contact the MoneyTalks team, explain what your situation is, what kind of loan or loans you have, and the amount of debt you're carrying.
-You can find a financial mentor on this page [link to MT page] or by calling MoneyTalks on the number at the top of this page.
+You can find a financial mentor on this page or by calling MoneyTalks on the number at the top of this page.

 There are four of these in New Zealand: the Financial Dispute Resolution Service, Financial Services Complaints Ltd, the Banking Ombudsman, and the Insurance and Financial Services Ombudsman Scheme.